PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 ```
 Important: Crosswalk provides the embedded mode and the shared mode in the APK packaging tool as described in [Crosswalk on Android](Crosswalk-on-Android).

-Package a local web app(all files of a web app are store in a local disk):
+Package a local web app(all files of a web app are stored in local disk):

 Assume that the files for one web app are located under the directory /home/abc/dist and the main entry point HTML file is /home/abc/dist/index.html:

     host$ python make_apk.py --package=com.abc.app --name=ABC \
       --app-root=/home/abc/dist --app-local-path=index.html --mode=embedded

 An Android APK file called 'ABC-x86.apk' will be generated if running with the packaging tool for X86 version.
 If the packaging tool is for ARM architecture, the APK file called 'ABC-arm.apk' will be generated.
-We'll combine X86 and ARM into one tool soon.
+Crosswalk will combine X86 and ARM into one packaging tool in future.

 For the shared mode, do it like below:

     host$ python make_apk.py --package=com.abc.app --name=ABC \
       --app-root=/home/abc/dist --app-local-path=index.html --mode=shared

 An Android APK file called 'ABC.apk' will be generated.
-It's architecture-independent.
+It's architecture-independent which means it can work on IA and ARM devices.

 Package a host web app(remote web site for example):